-This “official” find, coupled with the legend of the Lost Dutchman Mine, which had been circulating for years, lead plenty of new miners to the area and in no time, the town boasted three saloons, a boarding house, a general store, brewery, blacksmith shop, butcher shop, and a school.
-For five years the town boomed until some 4,000 souls were residing in the burgeoning city.
+This “official” find, coupled with the legend of the Lost Dutchman Mine, which had been circulating for years, led plenty of new miners to the area.
+The town boasted three saloons, a boarding house, a general store, brewery, blacksmith shop, butcher shop, and a school in no time.
+For five years, the town boomed until some 4,000 souls were residing in the burgeoning city.

 But, Goldfield was not destined to die permanently.
-In 1966, Robert F. “Bob” Schoose, a long time ghost town, mining, and treasure-hunting enthusiast made his first trip to the Superstition Mountains and instantly fell in love with the area.
-He moved to Mesa, Arizona in 1970 and soon began to dream of owning his own ghost town.
+In 1966, Robert F. “Bob” Schoose, a long-time ghost town, mining, and treasure-hunting enthusiast, made his first trip to the Superstition Mountains and instantly fell in love with the area.
+He moved to Mesa, Arizona, in 1970 and soon began to dream of owning his own ghost town.
 He had heard of the old site of Goldfield, but upon inspection, found little left other than a few foundations and rambling shacks.
 He and his wife, Lou Ann, then located another five-acre site that was once the location of the Goldfield Mill and decided to rebuild the old town.
-Purchasing the old mill site in 1984, they first reconstructed a mining tunnel, which included a snack bar and opened for business in 1988.
-Next came a photo shop, the Blue Nugget, a General Store, the Mammoth Saloon and the Goldfield Museum.
+Purchasing the old mill site in 1984, they first reconstructed a mining tunnel, including a snack bar, and opened for business in 1988.
+Next came a photo shop, the Blue Nugget, a General Store, the Mammoth Saloon, and the Goldfield Museum.

-Today, Goldfield is filled with authentic looking buildings, includes underground mine tours, and the only narrow gauge railroad in operation in Arizona.
+Today, Goldfield is filled with authentic-looking buildings, includes underground mine tours, and is the only narrow-gauge railroad in operation in Arizona.
 Numerous shops and buildings include a brothel, bakery, leather works, a jail, livery, and more.
-The authentic looking street is filled with people in period costume, horses and wagons, and sometimes authentic gunfighter presentations.
+The authentic-looking street is filled with people in period costumes, horses and wagons, and sometimes authentic gunfighter presentations.

 Goldfield Ghost Town